The Post Office

 Three customers at a time produced a traffic jam, and when the counter was piled high with parcels waiting for collection, the postmistress was barely visible behind them.
 The shop had a wonderful blend of smells — bacon and cheese above all, with undertones of tea, liquorice, and peppermint.
 A cardboard box on the counter displayed needles and thimbles, cotton reels, buttons, and mending wool, all priced at a copper or two.

-During the First World War, a telephone was installed in the back room of the Post Office - the only phone in the entire village.
-The nearest other telephone was at the coastguard station down at Worbarrow Bay.
+A telephone was installed in the back room of the Post Office — the only phone in the entire village, used at first chiefly for sending and receiving telegrams.
 This made the Post Office even more vital, acting as the community's lifeline to the outside world.

 The original white concrete telephone box outside Tyneham Post Office

-In 1929, an iconic concrete telephone kiosk was erected right outside the Post Office, giving villagers easier access to calls without needing to visit the building itself.
+In the winter of 1929, a public telephone kiosk was erected right outside the Post Office — number Kimmeridge 221 — giving villagers easier access to calls without needing to visit the building itself.

 The current red telephone box at Tyneham